Tweets on credit card fraud go viral, prompting BPI to warn clients anew

 On credit card schemes

-A firm that publishes news and analysis on the global card and mobile payment industry reported that loses from credit card fraud are expected to rise dramatically by 2020.
+A firm that publishes news and analysis on the global card and mobile payment industry reported that losses from credit card fraud are expected to rise dramatically by 2020.

 “According to the Nilson Report, worldwide losses from card fraud rose to US$21 billion in 2015, up from about US$8 billion in 2010.
 By 2020, that number is expected to reach US$31 billion,” researcher